-Sickle cell anemia (SCA), also known as sickle cell disease, is an inherited red blood cell (RBC) disorder.
+Sickle cell disease (SCD) is an inherited red blood cell (RBC) disorder.
 It’s the result of a genetic mutation that causes misshapen RBCs.

 Pain from a sickle cell crisis tends to be felt in the: